arindaarif/bookingproject/README.md

 This transform will aggregate the collections with same keys, so we finally have distinct collections with unique keys and iterable values.

 **Data Model**<br/>
 Since the previous PCollection of pairs has been grouped by key, this PTransform will generate outputs in PCollection of KV(String, Iterable<Integer>).
-For example, if in 1 window we have 5 elements with key “JAKARTA, GO_PAY, COMPLETE”, then the output will be:
+For example, if in 1 window we have 5 elements with key “JAKARTA,GO_PAY,COMPLETE”, then the output will be:
-KV(“JAKARTA, GO_PAY, COMPLETE”, (1,1,1,1,1))
+KV(“JAKARTA,GO_PAY,COMPLETE”, (1,1,1,1,1))

 6 -	SumUpValuesByKey
 --------------------